Close Alert Banner

 Enforcement

-Utilize the Truth and Reconciliation Commission of Canada, Call to Action Report when determining evidence-based drug prevention strategies.
+Utilize the Truth and Reconciliation Commission of Canada: Calls to Action Report when determining evidence-based drug prevention strategies.

-Opioid task force members will contribute to maintaining a healthy and safe community, with targeted efforts to the downtown Oshawa core.
+Opioid task force members will contribute to maintaining a healthy and safe community, with targeted efforts to downtown communities.

 Continue addressing illicit drug production, supply, and distribution.

-Collaborate with Durham Regional Police Services to identify opportunities for transitioning individuals from police services to community-based treatment and harm reduction services.
+Collaborate with Durham Regional Police Service to identify opportunities for transitioning individuals from police service to community-based treatment and harm reduction services.

 Download the Durham Opioid Response Plan infographic.